lvh/txoauth/docs/authserver.rst

 ---------------
 The second part of an authentication server is the token endpoint.
 Token endpoints are responsible for turning all sorts of credentials that amount to an access grant into a token that will actually let you access something.

-Unlike the end-user authentication endpoint, a class implementing the token endpoint is provided.
+Unlike end-user authentication endpoints, token endpoints are sufficiently similar to each other that txOAuth provides an implementation.

+Token endpoints operate roughly as follows:

+1. The client is authenticated (using a client portal).
+2. The access grant credentials are parsed.
+3. The credentials are passed to a token portal
+    a.
+The portal's credentials checkers check the credentials.
-The token endpoint authenticates a client, and then tries to parse the rest of the request into a set of credentials.
+    b.
+The realm requests a token and returns it to the client.

-These credentials are then passed on to a Portal, which has credentials checkers for all the kinds of credential you want to allow.
-The TokenRealm then returns an ``IResource`` that tells the client about its new token.

 If that last bit seems a bit arcane to you, you might want to read JP Calderone's `article`_ on ``twisted.cred`` in combination with